SECRET AUDIO AND VIDEO RECORDINGS

 Is the communication confidential when the person sees the recorder?

 If the person sees the recorder and is aware that they are being recorded, they are presumed to have given consent.
 If the person sees the recorder but does not know what it is, this is not presumed consent.
-It is not whether the person sees the recorder, but whether they know it is a recorder. -top-
+The key question is not whether the person sees the recorder, but whether they know they are being recorded. -top-

 Are telephone calls confidential?